Skip Navigation LinksHome > SSW Standards > Better Software Suggestions > Visual Studio

 1. Improved Built-in Code Generation

 We need a built-in code generator that can create a series of DataAdapters and strongly-typed DataSets based on the database schema.
-All the developer should have to do is select the database.
+All the developer will have to do is select the database.
 Visual Studio .NET 2003 will create DataSets but not DataAdapters.
 Visual Studio 2005 is able to also create DataAdapters, but each table has to be dragged onto the DataSet manually.
 We prefer to have only one DataTable per file, but Visual Studio 2005 cannot do this automatically.

 Visual Studio 2005 DataSet Designer